Total Preparation Time: 10-15 minutes

 - 1 Jar Casina Rossa Sugo al Due Formaggi (or your favorite Casina Rossa Tomato Sauce)

-- 1 tsp Sweet Altino Pepper Powder (or Hot Pepper Flakes)
+- 1 teaspoon Fior di Maiella Altino Latino Smoked Pepper Powder (Michele Ferrante Hot Pepper Flakes)

-- As needed Colli Etruschi 100% Canninese EVOO
+- As needed Colli Etruschi 100% Canninese Extra Virgin Olive Oil

-- Optional: freshly grated Parmigano Reggiano and chopped parsley
+- Freshly grated Parmigiano Reggiano and chopped Parsley

 - Add the minced garlic to the skillet and sauté for 30 – 45 seconds until the garlic releases its aromas and just starts to brown and stick to the pan.

 - Pour the jar of Casina Rossa Sugo al Due Formaggi into the pan with the garlic.

 - TIP: to get all the pasta sauce out of the jar fill the jar a quarter of the way full of water, put the cap back on, shake vigorously, and pour into the pan.

 - Season with your choice of Sweet Altino Pepper Powder or Spicy Hot Pepper Flakes, a bit of sea salt, and 2 Tblsp EVOO.
 Mix well.

 - Carefully crack the eggs into a bowl making sure to remove any shell fragments.